 Vienna Insurance Group has been awarded an A+ rating with a stable outlook from the internationally recognised rating agency Standard & Poor's.
-VIG shares are listed on the Vienna, Prague and Budapest stock exchanges.
-Wiener Städtische Versicherungsverein - a stable core shareholder with a long-term focus - owns 72% of VIG's shares.
+VIG shares are listed on the Vienna, Prague, and Budapest stock exchanges.
+Wiener Städtische Versicherungsverein - the stable main shareholder with a long-term focus - owns 72% of VIG's shares.
 The remaining shares are in free float.